Insurrection: An American Future - A work of speculative fiction by Jason Tester

 About the Project

-Insurrection: An American Future is an urgent work of speculative fiction that examines the potential consequences of deploying military force into American cities.
-Based on documented plans and credible reporting, it portrays a disturbingly plausible scenario: the unprecedented domestic use of federal troops under the Insurrection Act, transforming an emergency power into a tool to silence protest and undermine democratic governance.
+Insurrection: An American Future is a work of speculative journalism that examines the consequences of deploying military force into American cities.
+Published in January 2025 and based on documented plans and credible reporting from across the political spectrum, it portrays what was then a disturbingly plausible, yet hypothetical, scenario: the unprecedented domestic deployment of federal troops to suppress protest and erode democratic governance.

-Told through a series of 15 immersive, photojournalistic scenes, the project captures both large-scale confrontations and intimate human moments in San Francisco under military occupation.
+Told through 15 immersive, photojournalistic scenes set in San Francisco, the project captures both large-scale confrontations and intimate human moments under military occupation.
 These images ground abstract political concepts in emotional reality, making tangible what might otherwise remain theoretical.
 The narrative explores how diverse communities respond when facing extraordinary challenges to civil liberties, weaving together stories of institutional failure, community resilience, and individual courage.

 Contact